VASO-Coding-Challenge/SOTestingEnv/README.md

 4. Rename the folder to "python_docs"

+5. Make sure to add the newly added documentation's path in the .gitignore file.

 You're all set to have added Python Documentation for the project.

 ##### For Future Reference, Placing more documentation